jnlilja/barbuddy-dev/README.md

 To view the API documentation:

 1. Open [Swagger Editor](https://editor-next.swagger.io/).
-2. Copy and paste the contents of the [April14.txt](https://github.com/user-attachments/files/19741365/April14.txt) file into the editor.
+2. Copy and paste the contents of the [April 15.txt](https://github.com/user-attachments/files/19764339/April.15.txt) file into the editor.

 ## Testing Authentication
 At the BarBuddy login screen enter the following: